particle-iot/docs/src/content/datasheets/wi-fi/p2-photon-migration-guide.md

 | 3750000 | | &check; |
 | 4000000 | | &check; |
 | 6000000 | | &check; |
-{{!-- END do not edit content above, it is automatically generated --}}

 ### Analog input (ADC)